 Her career background includes 14 years of temporary exhibition and permanent gallery design work at the British Museum in London.
 Teresa has applied her design skills and diplomacy in a range of team leadership and project management roles.

-Kathryn offers free guidance to London-based charities seeking to make their premises more accessible and services more inclusive.
-She has 10 years’ combined experience working in the financial and non-profit sectors, and has conducted research for a local London council.
+Sarah offers free guidance to London-based charities seeking to make their premises more accessible and services more inclusive.

 She offers one-to-one support with applications for the City Bridge Trust’s Access Audit and Capital Costs grants.
 This includes visiting charities’ premises, helping to prioritise the costs of accessible building works, and connecting charities with resources for inclusive service provision.